Echo 42 (Four Two) Band started in back in 1984 following an advert in the local newspaper asking for musicians to form a dance band.

 The band’s first few gigs were local pubs, Bilton Cricket Club, CEGB and a concert at Starbeck’s methodist church.

 Arthur Woodthorpe was one of the band’s early band leaders and added his fun sax playing as well as many new arrangements to the band.
 At the time, Arthur’s daughter was a pub landlady in Bishop Monkton, so the band played there every month.
 It was a bit of a struggle to get 18 players plus an audience into that small pub, but it was worth it as the band got a free pint each at half time.

-The band is delighted to be playing for Arthur’s grand-daughters wedding day in June 2017.
+The band were delighted to play for Arthur’s grand-daughters wedding day in June 2017.

 Big bands fell out of fashion for a time and Geoff Grant, then band secretary, worked tirelessly to keep the band together.
 Time passed and more changes followed, including band leaders.
 Mike McCreath who took over for a couple of years, and later Ross Simpson, who played lead trumpet, becoming the bandleader and then Echo’s Musical Director – a position he still holds today.